Mohammad3id/100_days_of_swift/highlights.md

 ## Comparable Enums

-Enums can conform Comparable protocol to be able to used in comparisons.
+Enums can conform Comparable protocol to be able to be used in comparisons.
 Results are based on the order of appearance of enum members.

 ```swift
 enum Sizes: Comparable {